GoogleCloudPlatform/tensorflow-without-a-phd/README.md

 ## Requirements

-Install Python 3, then pip(3)-install jupyter, matplotlib and tensorflow On Windows, Anaconda is recommended.
+Install Python 3, then pip(3)-install jupyter, matplotlib and tensorflow.

+On Windows, Anaconda is recommended.

 ## Tutorial